joshua530/asp-banking-application/README.md

 - Approval of pending transactions
 - Can view all transactions for all accounts

-Once a new cashier or admin is created, the owner of the created account will need to reset their password using the **_forgot password_** option on the login page.
+Once a new cashier or admin is created, the owner of the created account will\
+need to reset their password using the **_forgot password_** option on the login page.\
-The new user will then be able to access their account using their username and newly created password
+The new user will then be able to access their account using their username and newly created password\
+**Already set up user accounts can be found in [auth.txt](auth.txt) in the project root**

 ## Version
 1.2